kanthoney/sql-motif/doc/record-set.md

 * `delete(options)`.
 Creates a set of `delete` statements, excluding the `delete` keyword, to delete the records including (by default) any non-read-only subrecords.

+* `DeleteKey(options)`.
+Creates a set of `delete` statements using the primary key fields of each record, to delete the records including (by default) any non-read-only subrecords.

+* `deleteKey(options)`.
+Creates a set of `delete` statements using the primary key fields of each record, excluding the `delete` keyword, to delete the records including
+(by default) any non-read-only subrecords.

 * `toObject(options)`.
 Creates a plain object. `options` can have the following settings:

   * `noSubRecords` Set to `true` to exclude subrecords from the output.